Cirianar/ODChess/README.md

   1) Download this repository as a ZIP file and extract its content
   2) Download and install Anaconda
   3) Download and install Python3
-  4) Open a new Anaconda prompt and create a virtual environment by using the command `conda create --name myenv`
+  4) Open a new Anaconda prompt and create a virtual environment by using the command `$ conda create --name myenv`
-  5) Activate the new environment by using the command `activate myenv`
+  5) Activate the new environment by using the command `$ activate myenv`
-  6) Install all following repositories by using the command `pip install {module name}`
+  6) Install all following repositories by using the command `$ pip install {module name}` Module names:
       - opencv-python
       - torch
       - pandas